Banner of Kid Headshots

 A Framework for Understanding the Cause of Inequities

-While injury prevention strategies have improved over the last decade and the prevalence of many injuries has decreased, inequities have persisted.
+While injury prevention strategies have improved over the last decade and the prevalence of some injuries has decreased, inequities have persisted.
 Our team developed the Injury Equity Framework to better understand and address the complex factors which combine to worsen inequities in serious injuries.

 A Process Built on Real-World Feedback

-The Pediatric Injury Equity Review (PIER) process is a structured, flexible framework grounded in the Child Fatality Review model and informed by evidence‑based injury prevention principles.
+The Pediatric Injury Equity Review (PIER) process is a structured, flexible framework grounded in the Child Death Review model and informed by evidence‑based injury prevention principles.
 PIER equips multidisciplinary groups with tools to review data, understand root causes, and translate findings into meaningful action.

 The PIER model is adaptable for use at local, regional, or state levels and can be applied beyond fatality review teams to any group aiming to reduce injury‑related harm and eliminate disparities.
 Through a lens that prioritizes equity, systems thinking, and collaboration, PIER guides teams from problem identification to actionable solutions.